Identiflora/flutter-app/README.md

 The flutter implementation for Identiflora.

 # Database Documentation
 Below is all neccessary information regarding the database design, implementation and use.
+All database testing has been done with MySQL Server 8.0.44

 ## Tables
 ### plant_species